Senior Captain (Pilot)

 Auxiliary Services

 The Senior Captain (Pilot) is responsible for the safe, efficient, and professional operation of company aircraft within a Part 91 corporate flight environment.
-Serving as Pilot-in-Command (PIC), the successful candidate exercises final authority over assigned flights and acts as a primary representative of the company.
-This role demands technical expertise, sound judgment, and an unwavering commitment to safety and service.
+Serving as Pilot-in-Command (PIC), the Senior Captain holds final authority over assigned flights and acts as a primary representative of the company to passengers.
+This role demands exceptional communication skills, technical expertise, sound judgment, and an unwavering commitment to safety and service.

 Key Responsibilities